 Allergen Testing and Immunotherapy Hamilton Mill

 Did you know that 1 in 5 Americans suffers from chronic allergies?
 If you are in this 20% of people, then you know the debilitating problems allergies can cause.
 You can take over-the-counter and prescription medicine, but they’re not always effective.
 Many have bothersome side effects and only offer temporary relief.
 This is because these medications only attempt to hide your symptoms, not treat the problem.
+Allergen testing and immunotherapy can be a fix you never knew you needed!

 Hamilton Mill Family Complete Care is proud to offer allergy suffers a real solution called immunotherapy.
 Only immunotherapy can potentially treat the root cause of allergies, providing you with a long-term solution.